 Pay in lieu of notice, also referred to as termination pay, is the amount of money an employer must pay to the employee because of the employer’s failure to give the employee a reasonable amount of notice before terminating the employee’s employment.
 In other words, it is money compensating the employee for what he would have earned had he been given reasonable notice.

 Dismissal With or Without Cause

 There are two basic types of dismissals.
 The first is dismissal with cause, and the second is dismissal without cause.
-Termination with cause occurs when an employee’s behaviour breaches a fundamental term of the employment contract, and in such a case, an employer can dismiss the employee without providing any notice.
+A termination with cause occurs when an employee’s behaviour breaches a fundamental term of the employment contract, and in such a case, an employer can dismiss the employee without providing any notice.

 If no cause exists, and yet the employer terminates the employee without providing reasonable notice, then the dismissal is a wrongful dismissal.
-In this case, the employee can claim monetary damages that would compensate the employee for what he would have earned or received during the lawful notice period.
+In this case, the employee can claim monetary and non-monetary damages that would compensate the employee for what he would have earned or received during the lawful notice period.